sarthak268/sarthak268.github.io/index.md

 - [Jul 17] Presenting [Visual Dialog](//visualdialog.org) at the [VQA Challenge Workshop](http://visualqa.org/workshop.html), CVPR 2017 ([Video][41]).
 - [Jul 17] Presenting our paper on [Visual Dialog](#/visdial) as a spotlight at CVPR 2017 ([Video][38]). -->

-- [May 23] Selected among 200 young researchers to attend the Heidelberg Laureate Forum 2023.
+- [May 23] Selected among 200 young researchers to attend the HLF 2023.
 - [May 23] Work on Visual Concept Learning accepted in CoLLAs 2023.
-- [] Joined AART Lab, CMU -- working on concept learning using domain knowledge priors.
+- [Sept 22] Joined AART Lab, CMU -- working on concept learning using domain knowledge priors.
-- [Aug 22] Joined Master's in Robotics Program at the Robotics Institute, Carnegie Mellon University.
+- [Aug 22] Joined Master's in Robotics Program at the Robotics Institute, CMU.
-- [Dec 22] Our work on Talking Face Generation won the Best Demo Paper award at ACM MM Asia.
+- [Dec 22] Work on talking face generation won the Best Demo Paper award at ACM MM Asia.
-- [] Joined Preimage as a Deep Learning Research Engineer -- working on Sparse-view 3D Reconstruction.
+- [Jan 22] Joined Preimage as a Deep Learning Research Engineer -- working on Sparse-view 3D Reconstruction.
-- [] Joined CLVR Lab, USC as a Visiting Researcher -- working on continual skill learning and OOD adaptation in robotics.
+- [Oct 20] Joined CLVR Lab, USC as a Visiting Researcher -- working on continual skill learning and OOD adaptation in robotics.
-- [] Joined DeCLaRe Lab, SUTD as a Research Assistant -- working on vision-language applications.
+- [Aug 20] Joined DeCLaRe Lab, SUTD as a Research Assistant -- working on vision-language applications.
-- [] Graduated from IIIT-Delhi with Honors.
+- [Aug 20] Graduated from IIIT-Delhi with Honors.

 <div id="read-more-button">
     <a nohref>Read more</a>